CENTRE COLLEGE DIRECTORY

 The main telephone number for Centre College is 859.238.5200.
 Calls to this number will be routed to the appropriate extension.
 In an after-hours emergency, call 859.236.4357.

-Michael Fabritius is a professor of economics.
+Michael Fabritius was a professor of economics & finance before his retirement in 2019.
 Prior to joining Centre’s faculty in 2006, he was McBryde Professor of Finance and Economics at the University of Mary Hardin-Baylor.

 Dr. Fabritius’ scholarly interests include savings and loan industry, economic history, money and banking, and economic education.
 He has published articles and book chapters on such subjects as “An Evaluation of the Life Cycles of Education Supporting Lotteries,” in Public Finance Review and “The Changing Quality of Business Education,” in Economics of Education Review.